Industry — Pool Builders

 Why most agencies underperform in pool builders

 Pool marketing has more ways to fail than any other home service trade.
 Two businesses inside one trade.
-Long sales that confuse Google's algorithm.
+A sale that can run 3 to 12 months and confuses Google's algorithm.
 Premium customers who research on Houzz and Pinterest before they ever Google.
-Lead aggregators selling $100K-prospect leads to five builders at once.
+A $35K to $250K+ ticket where a single signed contract can be worth many multiples of the lead that started it — so the agency that can't tie a call to a contract is flying blind on the only number that matters.

 Most agencies don't account for any of it.
 Here's what we see when pool builders come to us from another agency.